Chart Color Schemes

 Richardson is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Richardson's dwelling structure, as per the latest Census, consisted of 95.7% houses and 4.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to the Australian Capital Territory's 79.6% houses and 20.4% other dwellings.
-Home ownership in Richardson stood at 26.5%, with mortgaged dwellings at 47.8% and rented ones at 25.6%.
-The median monthly mortgage repayment was $2,000, aligning with the Australian Capital Territory average, while the median weekly rent was $391, compared to the territory's averages of $2,000 and $425 respectively.
-Nationally, Richardson's mortgage repayments exceeded the Australian average of $1,863, and rents were higher than the national figure of $375.
+Richardson's dwelling structure, as per the latest Census, consisted of 95.7% houses and 4.3% other dwellings.
+In comparison, the Australian Capital Territory had 79.6% houses and 20.4% other dwellings.
+Home ownership in Richardson was at 26.5%, with mortgaged dwellings at 47.8% and rented ones at 25.6%.
+The median monthly mortgage repayment in the area was $2,000, aligning with the Australian Capital Territory average.
+The median weekly rent figure was $391, compared to the Australian Capital Territory's $425.
+Nationally, Richardson's mortgage repayments were higher at $2,000 compared to the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing